thecipherninja/spotify-dismiss-ad/README.md

 <h1 align="center"><img src="./icon.ico" width="32" height="32" alt="icon" />Spotify Dismiss Ad</h1>

 ## Description
-A simple desktop application that mutes or skips Spotify advertisements (by relaunching) while music is playing.
+A simple desktop application that mutes or skips Spotify advertisements (by relaunching) while music is playing.<br/>

-Main motivation was to build a something useful at least for myself.
+Main motivation was to build something useful at least for myself.
 This hobby project introduced me to Windows APIs and desktop app automation and development using AutoHotkey.

 > [!WARNING]
 > This is a non-serious project created for personal use and educational purposes.
 Use it at your own risk!